jbcodeforce/flink-studies/docs/coding/flink-sql.md

     select count(*) AS `count` from pageviews;
     ```

-    and we get different behavior depending of the execution mode:
+    and we get different behaviors depending of the execution mode:

     ```sql
     set 'execution.runtime-mode' = 'batch';